 The Vegas Hemp Hustle: Tourists Duped by Strip’s Slick Cannabis Cons

-In the neon-lit heart of Sin City, where every vice finds a corner to thrive, a series of sham dispensaries are playing a wicked game with tourists.
+In the neon-lit heart of Sin City, where every vice finds a corner to thrive, a series of sham dispensaries is playing a wicked game with tourists.
 Nestled inconspicuously near the bustling entrances of mega-casinos like Planet Hollywood, these stores sport massive green pot leaves and shelves brimming with what look like the finest cannabis concoctions.

 Yet, this façade is merely a façade.
 Welcome to places like The Plug, a notorious hemp shop on the Vegas Strip that’s pulling one over on unwary visitors.
 With a dismal 1.2-star rating on Google Maps, it’s clear something’s rotten in the state of Nevada.
 The kicker?
 These joints only deal in hemp, cannabis’s non-intoxicating cousin, devoid of THC, the chemical that gives users their beloved high.